 Eric Plutz is University Organist at Princeton University.
 There his responsibilities include playing for weekly services at the Chapel, Academic Ceremonies, solo concerts and accompanying the Chapel Choir in services and concerts.
 He also coordinates the weekly After Noon Concert Series at the University Chapel.
 In addition, Mr. Plutz is rehearsal accompanist for the Westminster Symphonic Choir at Westminster Choir College of Rider University, and Princeton Pro Musica, both in Princeton, NJ.
-He is also Instructor of Organ at Princeton University and maintains a private studio of organ students.
+He is also Instructor of Organ at Princeton University, Adjunct Assistant Professor of Organ at Westminster Choir College of Rider University, and maintains a private studio of organ students.

 Mr. Plutz, who “performs with gusto, flair, clarity, and strong yet pliant rhythmic control (James Hildreth for The American Organist),” has made a total of four solo organ recordings.
 French Trilogy is a recording of the Æolian-Skinner Organ at Byrnes Auditorium, Winthrop University, in Rock Hill, SC, regarding which Mr. Hildreth (TAO) wrote of Eric, “His broad musicianship and fluid virtuosity render authoritative performances that combine color, clarity, strength, and stylistic authenticity.”
 Denver Jubilee is the premiere recording on the newly restored 1938 Kimball Organ of St. John’s Episcopal Cathedral in Denver, CO, about which David Schwartz (American Record Guide) wrote, “He plays it superbly and with exquisite taste.” “….he understands, as would a great orchestrator, how to register the more orchestral side of the instrument….”
 “Mr. Plutz’s performance delights our ears and souls.”